What Not To Do After A Car Accident

 Don’t panic – even a fender bender can be unnerving, of course this is easier said than done.

-Take some deep breaths and remind yourself that you are familiar with the steps that need to be taken (a printout kept in the cubbyhole could help here).
+Take some deep breaths.
+And then remind yourself that you are familiar with the steps you should take.
+(A printout kept in the cubbyhole could help here.)

 Maybe phone a calm friend or partner.